pertusa/programming2/oop/oop.md

 ![uml](Coordenada-crop.png)

-You must create the files `Coordenada.cc` and `Coordenada.h`, and a `makefile` to compile them with a `main.cc` program.
+You must create the files `Coordenada.cc`, `Coordenada.h`, and a `main.cc` program.
 In the `main` function, the user should be asked for two numbers and create a coordinate with them to print it with the output operator in the format `x,y`.
 Write the necessary code so that each method is used at least once.

 -----